 A database of users to support the authentication process

 Restriction of users’ and group activities

 A default page, which will display the login status of the users and other information

 A login page, which will allow users to log in, retrieve password or change password

 To create users take the following steps:

-Choose Website -> ASP.Net Configuration to open the Web Application
+Step 1: Choose Website -> ASP.Net Configuration to open the Web Application Administration Tool

-Create a web site and add the following pages:
+Step 5: Create a website and add the following pages:

 Login Status control